nielskee/draft-articles/TechnicalHiringPart2.md

   it, with a countdown timer running, to complete the challenge.

-- The screening tool tests correctness of the implementation using a variety of datasets and edge cases - an array with no elements, an array with one element, an array with all zeros, an array with large values that could overflow a accumulator variable....you get the picture.
+- The screening tool tests correctness of the implementation using a variety of data sets and edge cases - an array with no elements, an array with one element, an array with all zeros, an array with large values that could overflow a accumulator variable....you get the picture.

-- The screening tool assesses the efficiency of the implementation by pushing through datasets of increasing size in succession, timing these, and calculating the Big-O complexity of the candidate's solution.
+- The screening tool assesses the efficiency of the implementation by pushing through data sets of increasing size in succession, timing these, and calculating the Big-O complexity of the candidate's solution.